kosniaz/Rasa-Chat-Widget/README.md

 }
 ```

-where the recipient_id has always the same value as the firstr sender field that was used to initialize the conversation.
+where the `recipient_id` has always the same value as the first `sender` value that was used to initialize the conversation.